h1st-ai/saas/workbench-controller/README.md

 **IMPORTANT**: Workbench controller overrides the command of the container to do some setup before starting the workbench.
 To update the command, go to `config.py` and edit the `WB_BOOT_COMMAND`.

+## Troubleshooting

+  * Restarting the container inside the instance will make the container unaccessible due to the port is assigned randomly per instance, and ECS does not pick up the updated port.

 ## Workbench Storage

 All the file systems of the workbences are stored under EFS.
 The EFS is mounted and symlink to current working folder.